QualiSystems/devguide_source/_configmanagement/8.2.0/cf-ansible-examples.md

 )
 {% endhighlight %}

 **Note:** Since this script uses parameters defined on the App template, it will not work when run manually outside of CloudShell.
+For this to work, you will need to edit the python code as follows:
+* Update the CloudShell settings passed to the `session` variable, if needed.
-For this to work, you need to give the ID of an active sandbox (in the *reservationId* field of the python code.<a name="InventoryGroups"></a>
+* Specify the ID of an active sandbox (in the `reservationId` field of the python code).
+* Replace 'LinuxVmApp_9cb2-72d6' with the App’s name.<a name="InventoryGroups"></a>

 #### Inventory Groups
-To have an App run only certain parts of a playbook , specify the inventory groups these tasks belong to.
-This example shows how the groups entered in the App’s Configuration Management page should be written in the Ansible hosts file.
+To have an App run only on certain parts of a playbook, specify the inventory groups these tasks belong to.
+This example shows how the groups entered in the App’s **Configuration Management** page should be written in the Ansible *hosts* file.

-Suppose there are 2 groups defined in an App:

-The corresponding hosts file will look like this:
+If for example there are 2 groups defined in an App, the corresponding hosts file will look something like this:

 {% highlight bash %}
 hosts